jeandrek/harp-midi/README.md

 ## Current Limitations

 * Output format is not configurable.
-* Only works in one octave.
-* Only works for diatonic harmonicas with the usual C key &ndash; I think&hellip;
+* Only works for 10-hole diatonic harmonicas with the usual C key &ndash; I think these are the most common type.
 * No indication of note value.

 ## Copyright